dowoma/Airline-Data-Analysis/analysis.md

 </style>
 # Data Analysis:

-While going through the variables of the dataset, it was realized that the solutions for the following questions could be obtained by analyzing the dataset:
+Questions about the data:

--  What are the major busiest airports with maximum flight arrival count?
+-  What are the busiest airports with highest flight arrival count?
--  What are the major reasons for delays and cancellations at the busiest airports?
+-  What are the main reasons for delays and cancellations at the busiest airports?
--  Is the major reason for flight delays same as the major reason for cancellations?
+-  Is the main reason for flight delays same as the main reason for cancellations?
--  Is there a specific period (specific months) when delays and cancellations happened the most?
+-  Is there a specific period (specific month(s)) when delays and cancellations happened the most?
--  Is the amount of delays and cancellations distributed equally nationwide.?
-If not, which regions are majorly affected.?
+-  Is the amount of delays and cancellations distributed equally nationwide?
+If not, which regions are majorly affected?

 ---